open-policy-agent/eopa/docs/enterprise-opa/reference/built-in-functions/filter-helper.md

 ---

-Enterprise OPA provides a high-level `filter.helper()` built-in function for example-based testing of data filter policies.
+EOPA provides a high-level `filter.helper()` built-in function for example-based testing of data filter policies.
 It can be used by importing

 ```rego
 import data.system.eopa.utils.tests.v1.filter